eregs/regulations-site/README_BACKBONE.md

 It builds the configuration object that is passed into the child view’s constructor.
 In Backbone, this is ```this.options``` in the child view’s constructor.
 This object is used for many things, including context to events that occur during the creation of a new child view.

-**Content area views are, by convention, singletons.** They are initialized when they are first loaded as dependencies by [Require.js](http://requirejs.org/).
+**Content area views are, by convention, singletons.** They are initialized on app initialization.

 #### Content views (child views)
 All main content area child views inherit from [ChildView](regulations/static/regulations/js/source/views/main/child-view.js). **Content views are responsible for reacting to user input on the data.** A content view is created to display a particular piece of content and is removed once a user navigates away from that content.